harvardinformatics/snpArcher/README.md

 ## TO DO:

 - for variables continaing directory, ask if they end in "/" otherwise add this!
-- have fastq2bam piipeline submit with higher resources, BWA and sort_bam etc.
-- have cluster_config.yaml file in root, separate from slurm profile, and read that in for resubmitting failed jobs

 - ive tried the following to address the problem below, re. resubmitting with many resouces.
 It seems resources need to be specified in the rule, with the resources keyword, and multiplied by the special 'attempt' variable.
 However, if any resources are specified within cluster_config.yml under the default, these always override resources specified in the rule and it doesn't work.
 Moreover, if I instead use a value obtained from a dict, it also doesn't work.
 Basically the only way I'm able to get things to work now is if I specify the number directly in the rules file.
 - it really seems like if there are any job submission parameters defined in cluster_config.yml, either for the specific rule or __default__, it just uses those and ignores any job-specific resource allocations.